Using NoRedInk with Students Who Have IEPs

 2. Create differentiated assignments for students

 Many NoRedInk activities deliver differentiated learning experiences by design.
 For instance, adaptive Practice exercises show students hints, lessons, and extra questions when they’re struggling and show more challenging questions when they’re excelling.
-Additionally, Guided Drafts provide scaffolding to students throughout the writing process, including genre-specific tutorials and exemplars that help them grow as writers.
+Additionally, Guided Drafts provide scaffolding to students throughout the writing cycle, including genre-specific tutorials and exemplars that help them grow as writers.

 NoRedInk also has features that make it easy for you to further differentiate the work you assign to students with IEPs.
 As you’re creating a Practice assignment, you can sort students by proficiency band with the click of a button and assign the exercise only to students in certain bands.
 This streamlines the process of creating assignments that are tailored to individual students or small groups of students.
 (Assignments covering a large number of topics are overwhelming to many students with IEPs.
 Consider limiting assignments for these students to one or two topics at a time.)